-Choose whole grain bread, cereals, and pastas instead of refined grain foods.
+- Choose whole-grain bread, cereals, and pasta instead of refined grain foods.

-Dietary fiber intake can also be increased by choosing foods with added fiber, such as breakfast cereals and breads with added brans or hull fibers (e.g. wheat bran, oat bran, pea hull, and oat hull)
+Dietary fiber intake can also be increased by choosing foods with added fiber, such as breakfast cereals and bread with added brans or hull fibers (e.g. wheat bran, oat bran, pea hull, and oat hull).

 Dietary fiber is helpful in the prevention and management of many chronic diseases.
 Choosing foods higher in dietary fiber, such as whole grains, legumes, fruits, vegetables, nuts, and seeds, is a positive step towards good health.